G530 Simulator Enterprise Edition (Now Compatible with X-Plane!)

 Don’t you (or your students) deserve the best GNS 530 training tool available?

 Introducing the Flight1 Aviation Technologies G530 Simulator Enterprise Edition.
-It’s a new avionics training solution that works together with Lockheed Martin® Prepar3D™ or Microsoft® Flight Simulator X to help pilots learn to use the GNS 530 ... and master it.
+It’s a new avionics training solution that works together with Lockheed Martin® Prepar3D™, Microsoft® Flight Simulator X, and X-Plane to help pilots learn to use the GNS 530 ... and master it.

 Sophisticated avionics can make flying easier and safer, or more challenging and dangerous.
 It all depends on your training.
 And the value of your training depends on the tools you use, how you use them, and how often.